igor-trufanov/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/freshness.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Data freshness, a critical aspect of data quality, refers to how up-to-date or current the data is relative to the source system or the real-world events it represents.
-In today's fast-paced business environment, stale data can lead to significant consequences across industries.
+Data freshness refers to how up-to-date, or current, data is relative to its source system or the real-world events it represents.
+Freshness is about the recency of data relative to its generation; its primary metric is the time since data was generated or updated.

+Data informs many time-sensitive tasks and decision-making processes in today's business environment.
+Stale data can lead to significant consequences in applications across industries.
 For example, in e-commerce, outdated inventory data can result in oversold products and frustrated customers.
 In financial trading, stale market data can lead to missed opportunities and potential compliance issues.
 These scenarios underscore the critical importance of data freshness validation to ensure accurate insights and timely decision-making.

-Great Expectations (GX) offers a powerful set of tools for monitoring and validating data freshness through its freshness-focused Expectations.
-By integrating these Expectations into your data pipelines, you can establish robust checks that ensure your datasets maintain the expected level of freshness, catch staleness issues early, and prevent downstream problems in your data workflows.

-This guide will empower you to effectively manage and validate data freshness using GX, ensuring your organization has high-quality, up-to-date datasets for accurate insights and timely actions.
+Great Expectations (GX) can be used to monitor and validate the freshness of your organization's data.
+Through use of the Expectations and features offered by both GX Cloud and GX Core, you can establish checks that ensure your datasets maintain the expected levels of freshness, catch staleness issues early, and prevent downstream issues in your data workflows.
+This article will discuss how to effectively manage and validate data freshness using GX, ensuring your organization has high-quality, up-to-date datasets for accurate insights and timely actions.

 ## Prerequisite knowledge